ppy/osu-wiki/news/2018/2018-01-23-beatmap-spotlights-december-2017.md

 [![](/wiki/shared/news/2018-01-23-beatmap-spotlights-december-2017/sekai-wa-koi-ni-ochiteiru.jpg)](https://osu.ppy.sh/beatmapsets/596305)

-Bringing this sweet song with a sweet map to us are ::-wwwww::{ user=3922569 } and [Ascendance](https://osu.ppy.sh/users/2931883)!
+Bringing this sweet song with a sweet map to us are ::-wwwww::{ user=3922569 } and ::Ascendance::{ user=2931883 }!
 Though it might be simple in terms of difficulty, this map illustrates the beauty of simplicity.
 With occasional hyperdashes carefully placed and overall fluent movements, a sprightly and delicate atmosphere is created, matching the song just fine!
 Check it out if you want some melty moments during fruit-catching!

 [![](/wiki/shared/news/2018-01-23-beatmap-spotlights-december-2017/fairytale.jpg)](https://osu.ppy.sh/beatmapsets/629289)